 - A map of Porto Heli and the other nearby areas mentioned in the post

-- Accommodation suggestions: from medium-budget hotels to ultra-resort of Amanzoe Greece
+- Accommodation suggestions: from medium-budget hotels to ultra-resorts like Amanzoe Greece

 - The various means of transportation to get to Porto Heli